This week I was fortunate to visit the Middle East to give a two-day workshop on ‘Reputation Risk and Communication’.

 The visit also provided a chance to hear direct from senior communications, marketing, risk management and legal professionals from the UAE, Bahrain, Egypt, Kuwait, Oman and Pakistan about their professional observations, experiences and challenges.

-While the workshop focused on how organisations can mitigate and manage corporate reputation in a broad sense, including during crises, much of our discussion focused on social media, which is clearly a major concern, in part due to its role in the so-called Arab Spring.
+The workshop focused on how organisations can mitigate and manage corporate reputation in a broad sense, including during crises, with much of our discussion focusing on social media, which is clearly a major concern, in part due to its role in the so-called Arab Spring.

 Here are a few slides from the workshop outlining how companies and governments can safeguard corporate reputation in social media.

-Fortunately, my take on this issue appeared to resonate positively with participants of the workshop.
+I am glad to say my take on this issue appeared to resonate positively with my workshop delegates.

 It would be great to know your comments or suggestions.